ropensci-archive/PackageDevelopment/README.md

 functionality already exist, you may consider contributing at it instead of starting a new one.

--   `RSiteSearch` allows to search for keywords/phrases in help pages (all the CRAN packages except those for Windows only and some from Bioconductor), vignettes or task views, using the search engine at
+-   `utils::RSiteSearch` allows to search for keywords/phrases in help
-    <http://search.r-project.org>.
+    pages (all the CRAN packages except those for Windows only and some from Bioconductor), vignettes or task views, using the search engine at <http://search.r-project.org>.
 A convenient wrapper around
     `RSiteSearch` that adds hits ranking is `findFn` function, from the [sos](http://cran.r-project.org/web/packages/sos/index.html)
     package.